babamovandrej/babamovandrej/README.md

 <p>Welcome to my page! </br> I'm Andrej, a Full-stack developer deeply passionate about coding and who enjoys the process of building and creating innovative solutions to complex problems using my programming skills
-<p>If you want to contact me or check out some cool projects I have been working on, visit <a href="https://babamovandrej.github.io/MyPortfolio/">my portfolio website<a/>
+<p>If you want to contact me or check out some cool projects I have been working on, visit <a href="https://babamovandrej.github.io/MyPortfolio/" target= "_blank">my portfolio website<a/>

 ```javascript